Testability of Reverse Causality Without Exogenous Variation: Testing Reverse Causality

-With these assumptions, we are in a position to formulate the main theorem of this paper. \begin{theorem}[Identifiability] Let Assumptions \ref{ass_regular}, \ref{ass_nonlinear}, and the causal model \eqref{eq_w_causal} be satisfied.
-Then there cannot be an anticausal model \eqref{eq_w_backw1} unless $\xi(x,w) := \log f_{X|W}(x|w)$ satisfies the linear inhomogeneous differential equation
+We are now in a position to formulate the main theorem of this paper. \begin{theorem} Let Assumptions \ref{ass_regular} and \ref{ass_nonlinear} be satisfied.
+Both model \eqref{eq_w_causal} and the reverse model \eqref{eq_w_backw1} exist only if $\xi(x,w) := \log f_{X|W}(x|w)$ satisfies the linear inhomogeneous differential equation

 for all $x$ and some fixed $(\bar y,\bar w)$, where $ G_1(x,\bar{y},\bar{\w}) $ and $ G_2(x,\bar{y},\bar{\w}) $ are defined in Appendix~\ref{app_proof}. \end{theorem}